 Since late 2021, nine electric minibuses account for 3.5% of the fleet.
 Additional 9 battery-electric buses are due in summer 2022 and the plan to deliver a further 73 zero-emission buses is pending to be funded.

-To deliver a carbon neutral North East, we'll initiate actions to make travel net carbon zero, helping to tackle the climate emergency, addressing our air quality challenges, and helping to achieve the UK's net zero by 2050 commitment.
+North East, we'll initiate actions to make travel net carbon zero, helping to tackle the climate emergency, addressing our air quality challenges, and helping to achieve the UK's net zero by 2050 commitment.